microserv/backend-communication/README.md

 Let's assume you want to use the microauth service.
 This can by done by:

 1. Obtain the IP of the service.
 This is done by making a GET request to the local node.
-This node should always run on port 8080.
+This node should always run on port 9001.
-   You can obtain the IP to an instance of the microauth service by issuing the following request: `curl http://127.0.0.1:8080/microauth` this will return a JSON array with the IPs too all the instances.
+   You can obtain the IP to an instance of the microauth service by issuing the following request: `curl http://127.0.0.1:9001/microauth` this will return a JSON array with the IPs too all the instances.
-2. Pick a random IP from the array of IPs.